OriginCodeAcademy/Meetup/LinkArchive.md

 <h3>Practice</h3>
 <h4>Code</h4>
 CodeWars - A site for katas and code riddles for practice.
-Demands a small code test to join.</br>
+Requires a small code test to join.</br>
 Exercism - Another site for coding practice, using GitHub to authenicite.
 It provides tests, and you must build your program to pass those code tests.</br>
 https://github.com/karan/Projects - A very big list of different code projects, mostly numbers.</br>
 https://github.com/csblogs/feed-downloader - A feed that allows you to develop things.
 But more importantly, it encourages best practices for github itself.</br>